RedHatProductSecurity/security-data-guidelines/docs/purl.md

 ```

 The version string will contain a `redhat-NNNNN` suffix to indicate that the component was built from source by
 Red Hat.
-If the type qualifier is not set, it is assumed to be `jar`.
-The value in the `repository_url` defaults to Red
+If the type qualifier is not set, it is assumed to be `jar` (as described in the
+[POM documentation](https://maven.apache.org/pom.html)).
+The value in the `repository_url` should be Red
 Hat's Maven repository at [https://maven.repository.redhat.com/ga/](https://maven.repository.redhat.com/ga/).

 ## Additional Notes